anyone1985/Antarctica_scripts/README.md

 *qiime_table_to_nmds.py*

 This program will read in the table files QIIME creates from the taxa_summary_plots script and reformat this data into a table that can be read into R and VEGAN.

+### Krona file formatting
+*qiime_to_ktImportText.py*

+This program will read in the table files QIIME creates from the taxa_summary_plots script and reformat this data into a table that can be read by ktImportText to produce Krona plots.